 What are some other names for classical conditioning?

 Classical conditioning is also sometimes referred to as Pavlovian conditioning or respondent conditioning.

 How do you distinguish between an unconditioned stimulus and a conditioned stimulus?

 An unconditioned stimulus produces a response automatically without any prior learning.
-A conditioned stimulus was previously a neutral stimulus that had to first be associated with the UCS in order to produce a response.
+A conditioned stimulus was previously a neutral stimulus that had to first be associated with the UCS to produce a response.

 How do you distinguish between the unconditioned response and the conditioned response?

 The unconditioned response occurs naturally and automatically in response to the unconditioned stimulus.
-The conditioned response occurs as a result of learning in response to the conditioned stimulus.
+The conditioned response occurs due to learning in response to the conditioned stimulus.

 What are the benefits of classical conditioning?

 Classical conditioning can be used to help people learn positive behaviors or to eliminate unwanted behaviors.
 For example, in behavioral therapy, people can learn to associate feelings of relaxation with situations that previously created anxiety.
 Once that association is acquired, they will feel less distressed and anxious in those situations.